Charlbury Garden Society Constitution

 10.6.
 The Management Committee may appoint one or more advisory or sub-committees of the Management Committee for the purpose of making any enquiry or supervising or performing any function or duty which in the opinion of the Management Committee would be more conveniently undertaken or carried out by a sub-committee: provided that all acts and proceedings of any sub-committee shall be fully and promptly reported to the Management Committee.

 10.7.
 The Management Committee shall ensure that at all times the Society and its members shall comply with all legal requirements in force from time to time and any rules appertaining to the conduct of the activities being undertaken.

 11.1.
 The funds of the Society, including all donations, contributions and bequests, shall be paid into an account operated by the Management Committee in the name of the Society at such bank or building society as the Management Committee shall from time to time decide.
 The Society may operate more than one bank account.
 All cheques drawn on the Society's bank account must be signed by either the Chair or the Treasurer.

 11.2.
 The funds belonging to the Society shall only be used to achieve the objectives.

 12.1.
 There shall be an annual general meeting of the Society which shall be held each year within two months of the end of the Society's financial year or as soon after as is practicable.

 12.3.
-The chairman of the Society then in office shall be the chairman of each annual and extraordinary general meeting, but if he or she is not present, before any other business is transacted, the Vice-Chairman will chair the meeting.
+The Chair of the Society then in office shall be the Chair of each annual and extraordinary general meeting, but if he or she is not present, before any other business is transacted, whoever is nominated by the Chair, will chair the meeting.

 12.4.
-The Management Committee shall present to each annual general meeting the audited accounts of the Society for the preceding financial year.
+The Management Committee shall present to each annual general meeting the independently examined accounts of the Society for the preceding financial year.